dfinance/docs/getting_started/run_smart_contract.md

 }
 ```

 As you can see we import core modules from address 0x0.
 This address \(0x0\) reserved for core modules.
-We import two modules: [Account](https://github.com/dfinance/dvm/blob/master/lang/stdlib/account.move) and [DFI](https://github.com/dfinance/dvm/blob/master/lang/stdlib/dfi.move).
+Currently we're importing two modules as part of our standard library: [Account](https://github.com/dfinance/dvm/blob/master/lang/stdlib/account.move) and [DFI](https://github.com/dfinance/dvm/blob/master/lang/stdlib/dfi.move).
 Account module is developed to work with Dfinance accounts from Move, DFI module contains resources to work with DFI balances of accounts.
 We will talk more about resources later in this documentation or you can read about them in [Move Book](https://move-book.com) (the book about Move language developed by our team).

 The script code using function `pay_from_sender` of Account module, that function withdraw balance resource balance from sender account and
 put withdrawn resource to recipient account.
 Another methods and options how to work with balances you can read in our [Standard Library](/move_vm/standard_lib.md) documentation.